ToothlessGear/node-gcm/README.md

 	notification: {
 		title: "Hello, World",
 		icon: "ic_launcher",
-		body: "This is a notification that will be displayed ASAP."
+		body: "This is a notification that will be displayed if your app is in the background."
 	}
 });